hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

  */
 message ProtoCreateStorageEntry {
-  reserved 2; // These positions are reserved by ProtoUpdateStorageEntry & ProtoDeactivateStorageEntry reserved 3 to 49; // These fields will be used for validation the Storage Events in the future bytes did_prism_hash = 1; // The specificId of the did:prism. bytes nonce = 50; // Used to generate different reference hash (to make different entries with the same initial data possible) oneof data {
+  reserved 2; // These positions are reserved by ProtoUpdateStorageEntry & ProtoDeactivateStorageEntry reserved 3 to 49; // These fields will be used for validating the Storage Events in the future bytes did_prism_hash = 1; // The specificId of the did:prism. bytes nonce = 50; // Used to generate different reference hash (to make different entries with the same initial data possible) oneof data {
-    // Nothing // The data field MAY be omitted representing ANY type. bytes bytes = 100;
+    // Nothing // The data field MAY be omitted, representing ANY type. bytes bytes = 100;
     string ipfs = 101; // The string MUST be a CID.